-Britain’s Head of State, Elizabeth II doesn’t say much, at least not to the public.
+Britain’s Head of State, Queen Elizabeth II, doesn’t say much, at least not to the public.
 But that only makes her more fascinating to her adoring fans.
-Here are 19 interesting facts about the Queen of England you might not know:
+Here are some fun facts about the Queen of England you might not know:

 The Queen doesn’t have any formal education.
 She and Margaret, her younger sister, were taught by private tutors.
 They never saw the inside of a normal classroom.

 2. She sneaked into a non-royal party to mark the end of war.

 When WWII ended in 1945, the Queen and her sister were among the revellers who chose to party the night away.
 They made sure to mask their identities.
 People did not realise that they were in the presence of royalty.

 3. Her late husband was a distant relation.

 The UK celebrates the Queen’s birthday on June 11.
 But her actual birthday is on April 21.
 However, as is the custom, the country prefers to wait until the weather has improved to hold the parade that marks her birthday.
 In that regard, you could argue that Elizabeth II celebrates her birthday twice.